 Puzzles are great for every age.
 Logan has this one.
 It’s great for his fine motor and problem solving skills.
 Any puzzle will do, but they are an absolute must.

-I really hope this helps!
+I really hope this gift ideas work for your toddler!
 I know that we love these things, so I’m sure your little one will love them too.
 Just beware, no matter what you get for you brand new toddler, you’re going to cry when they actually start to act like one.
 It’s devastating and satisfying all at the same time.
 Congrats mama!
-You made it out of your first year alive.
+You made it out of your first year as a mama!

-Comment below if you have some other great ideas for what a one year old would love.
+Comment below if you have some other great first birthday gift ideas for a one year old.
 I’m always interested in what works for you and your family!

 Subscribe to my newsletter to get my Birth Plan Prep Checklist plus stay up to date on all of the tips on pregnancy, labor & delivery, motherhood and everything in between in my weekly newsletter!